 - The stock is 14.3/4 in. long at the centre, with drops at comb and heel of 1.1/2 and 2./4in respectively.

 - The butt pad is in reasonably hard rubber.

 - Left-handed woodwork is available.

 - The 30in sporter weighs 7.3/4lb.
 Different barrel lengths will change this by a few ounces either way.

 Sporting Gun tested the Silver Pigeon 3, 30in sporter in February 2005.

-It scored 8 out of 10 for build quality and handling, and 7 out of 10 for styling and value for money.
+Build quality and handling gained it a score of 8 out of 10 and 7 out of 10 for styling and value for money.

-It was found to be an all-round gun of proven, reliable design, and another plus point noted was it comes complete with an ABS travelling case.
+The verdict was that this was an all-round gun of proven, reliable design, and another plus point noted was it comes complete with an ABS travelling case.

 The gun, as illustrated, has a recommended retail price of £1,665.
 Look around for cheaper deals.